launchdarkly/js-core/packages/sdk/akamai-base/README.md

 yarn test
 ```

-## Validating SDK packages with the SLSA framework (Supply-chain Levels for Software Artifacts)
+## Verifying SDK packages with the SLSA framework (Supply-chain Levels for Software Artifacts)

 LaunchDarkly uses the [SLSA framework](https://slsa.dev/spec/v1.0/about) to help developers make their supply chain more secure by ensuring the authenticity and build integrity of our published SDK packages.
 To learn more, see the [provenance guide](PROVENANCE.md).